kasikci/kasikci.github.io/teaching.md

 ## Tentative Schedule and Format

-Please see the preliminary [schedule](https://docs.google.com/document/d/1ivyY0K5SXft3vrOkL1QTNoZJ7xTQMHC0Zp9hZpTFtpU/edit?usp=sharing).
+Please see the preliminary [schedule](https://docs.google.com/document/d/1Y3JlYiAKSvbtcusIA4axZAZbvLcUsy3qkrCkEatS53M/edit?usp=sharing).
 Please read the assigned papers for the first lecture before coming to class.

+# EECS 482: Introduction to Operating Systems (W'18)

+EECS 482 is an introductory course on operating systems at the senior undergraduate or first-year graduate level.
+The objective of the course is to teach the issues involved in the design and implementation of modern operating systems.
+The concepts in this course are applicable to many operating systems and hardware platforms.
+We will discuss examples that are drawn from historically significant and modern operating systems including MULTICS, UNIX, Mach, and Windows.
+We will cover topics such as processes and threads, concurrency and synchronization, CPU scheduling, virtual memory management, communication in distributed systems, secondary-storage management, and file systems.

+For details, please visit EECS 482 [course webpage](http://web.eecs.umich.edu/~harshavm/eecs482/).

 <!---
 During my PhD, I TAed for the following courses: